guala01/bdo-discord-gearbot/README.md

 !gear + @mention to see someone else gear

+!update stats + ap + dp + new link to update gear instead of using !gear full

+!update level + level to update your level

 !sheet to export/update the gear on a new google spreadsheet (bot automatically updates the gear on the sheet for you, so this command is to use only if you want a full update for any reason or to update a new sheet)

 !remove + @mention or Discord ID